phackt/phackt.github.io/_posts/2020-09-22-securitytube-redteam-labs-invoke-recon.markdown

 |[lolbas](https://lolbas-project.github.io/)|Living Off The Land Binaries and Scripts|

 And last but not least, as i said previously this journey was a good opportunity to gather a lot of my recon commands in one single Powershell tool: [Invoke-Recon](https://github.com/phackt/Invoke-Recon).
-Believe me, if you are doing this lab and want to pass this cert, [Invoke-Recon](https://github.com/phackt/Invoke-Recon) + [BloodHound](https://github.com/BloodHoundAD/BloodHound) will be the perfect journey companions.
+Believe me, if you are doing this lab and want to pass this cert, [Invoke-Recon](https://github.com/phackt/Invoke-Recon) + [BloodHound](https://github.com/BloodHoundAD/BloodHound) will be the perfect journey companions. *Invoke-Recon* has been developed based on the *Advanced Red Team Lab*.

 ### Invoke-recon

-Give a try to *Invoke-Recon* and let me know, i'm still developping this tool, and i will introduce it later in a next blog post.
+Give a try to [Invoke-Recon](https://github.com/phackt/Invoke-Recon) and let me know, i'm still developping this tool, and i will introduce it later in a next blog post.
 But if you are already asking yourself what kind of stuff you can enumerate with it:

 #### Domain Enumeration